 How does the presence of a construction violation affect me as a buyer?

 The presence of a construction violation can always be sanctioned.
 At least insofar as the construction violation is not time-barred.
-The police will draw up a PV for this.
-Officials of the Flemish Region or municipality can also do so.
+The police draw up an official report for this.
+Officials of the Flemish Region or the municipality can also do this.

 The drafting of such a PV can in principle also be done after sale.
 The PV will then be in the name of the seller as offender.
 It will also be the seller as offender who is sanctioned.